gto76/python-cheatsheet/pdf/README.md

 Printing the PDF
 ----------------
-* Open a PDF that was optimized for printing in Chrome and print on A4 on both sides with default margins, scale 98% and no headers and footers.
+* Open the PDF that was optimized for printing in Chrome and print on A4 on both sides with default margins, scale 98% and no headers and footers.